 This deployment has three sub-clusters:

-The SIP Proxy Cluster consists of a little high availability cluster (also known as floating IP) that offers a single point of contact to the carriers.
-The cluster nodes are FusionPBX nodes that share the same database that the SIP Cluster (in load balanced mode) connects.
-This node has an LUA script that consults the shared information in the database cluster to do an educated guess.
+The SIP Proxy Cluster consists of a high availability cluster (also known as floating IP) that offers a single point of contact to the carriers.
+The cluster nodes are FusionPBX nodes that share the same database that the SIP Cluster (in load-balanced mode) connects.
+This node has an LUA script that consults the shared information in the database cluster to make an educated guess.
 I will explain the scenarios in a moment.

 Incoming Call Flow with FusionPBX as a Proxy